fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/05_const.md

 // x still lives inside b1 object
 ```

-References to local variables (defined inside functions) are dangerous - but class member variables do not get destroyed when function returns - their lifetime is tied to the lifetime of the object.
+References to local variables (defined inside functions) are dangling - but class member variables do not get destroyed when function returns - their lifetime is tied to the lifetime of the object.

 ## const propagation misuse

+TODO refactor this and move to overloading operator\[\]?

 This is a commonly made mistake when writing getters that return pointers or references.

-In some patterns, getters are used to return references of member objects: `main_window.get_main_menu().get_exit_button().set_color(color::red);`.
+In real-life scenarios you will often have objects within objects: `main_window.get_main_menu().get_exit_button().set_color(color::red);`.
 This allows to get deeper into the object but still without directly touching member variables.

 Because the last function is modifying button state, we need to get non-const reference of the button.
 And because we want non-const reference of the button - we should get it from non-const menu too, (and so on...).